 - Avoid sugary cereals, porridge is the food of Gods!

 Stay hydrated!
 So many of us don’t drink anything close to enough water and the impact on our bodies is huge.
 Once we feel thirsty we’re already dehydrated.
 Choose water over sugary drinks and beware the amount of sugar in fruit juices.
-If you need hot drinks then choose decaffeinated, especially after midday.
+If you drink hot drinks then choose decaffeinated, especially after midday.
 Keep a bottle of water with you when you’re on the go and drink before you’re thirsty.

 Movement is the final one and its importance is significantly underestimated.
 Most people are active from the neck up for 90% of their day!
 We are not designed to be so sedentary and movement is fundamentally linked to our mental state.
 Take the chance to move where you can, take the stairs instead of the lift, go for a walk at lunchtime.
 Volunteer at a local Dog’s Trust and walk dogs on weekends.
-Meet friends for a walk in the park before you go for a coffee or glass of wine.
+Meet friends for a walk in the park before you go for a coffee.
 The gym is better than not exercising but being outside is better, and remember to take some water!

 This all common sense but common sense is rarely applied, more often because of the ‘I don’t have time’ excuse.
 I would argue that we don’t have time not to, if we wish to retain our health, both physically and mentally, feel well in ourselves and live the life that we want.

 Get the balance right in these areas, define your ‘why’ and see how you will fly with your priorities for this decade.
-When you hear about Blue Monday next year you’ll be so far ahead of where you are now it won’t be able to touch you.

 If you’d like to make a change in any area of your life and you would like my support then get in touch for your free 30 minute consultation session and we can discuss how I can help you.